-To be eligible for the Dean's List, students must have achieved a minimum grade point average of 3.50 taking at least twelve credits on a graded basis excluding incomplete grades, in-progress grades, developmental courses or grades lower than a C.
+To be eligible for the Dean's List, students must have achieved a grade point average of 3.50 taking at least 12 credits on a graded basis with no incomplete grades or grade lower than a C. In-progress (IP) grades and developmental courses will not be included in any calculations used to determine eligibility.